Last Updated on

 As you may already know, the marriage license application requires the personal appearance of both parties.

-OFWs or interracial couples abroad with limited vacation leaves are in a tricky situation because of two reasons:
+OFWs, immigrants, and interracial couples abroad with limited vacation leaves are in a tricky situation because of two reasons:

 - The marriage license is issued 10 days from the time of application.
 Most couples who aren’t aware of this usually set their wedding dates in advance, with their paid leaves reserved only for the ceremony itself and the honeymoon.